hathimanan/seekurify/README.md

 ## Database

-SEEKurify uses MongoDB for data storage.
+Seekurify uses MongoDB for data storage.
 Ensure MongoDB is installed and running locally, or update the MONGODB_URI in .env to point to your database instance.

 ## API Endpoints